 - International trade opens new markets and exposes countries to goods and services unavailable in their domestic economies.

 - Countries that export often develop companies that know how to achieve a competitive advantage in the world market.

 - Trade agreements may boost exports and economic growth, but the competition they bring is often damaging to small, domestic industries.

 Advantages of International Trade

-Exports create jobs and boost economic growth.
-They give domestic companies more experience in producing for foreign markets.
+Exports create jobs and boost economic growth, as well as give domestic companies more experience in producing for foreign markets.
 Over time, companies gain a competitive advantage in global trade.
-Trade also makes companies more efficient.
 Research shows that exporters are more productive than companies that focus on domestic trade.

 Disadvantages of International Trade

 The only way to boost exports is to make trade easier overall.
 Governments do this by reducing tariffs and other blocks to imports.
 That reduces jobs in domestic industries that can't compete on a global scale.
-It also leads to job outsourcing.
-That's when companies relocate call centers, technology offices and manufacturing.
-They choose countries with a lower cost of living.
+That also leads to job outsourcing, which is when companies relocate call centers, technology offices, and manufacturing to countries with a lower cost of living.

-Countries with traditional economies could lose their local farming base.
-That's because developed economies subsidize their agribusiness.
-Both the United States and the European Union do this.
-That undercuts the prices of the local farmers.
+Countries with traditional economies could lose their local farming base as developed economies subsidize their agribusiness.
+Both the United States and European Union do this, which undercuts the prices of the local farmers in other countries.